Miller's Senior Living Community in Lagrange, IN

 Pros

-• pro Judy, a nurse, was very pleasant and seemed to care.
+• pro Judy, one of the nurses, was very pleasant and actually seemed to care.

 • pro The family received compassionate and attentive care.